Company with $36 million SD 911 contract says outage caused by Missouri light pole installation

 In other areas of the state, such as Pennington County, which has its county seat in Rapid City, communications personnel used caller ID information to call people back immediately and respond to their needs.
 Chad Landis, office coordinator with Pennington County 911, said there was a delay of “less than seconds” in connecting with the caller and dispatching emergency services.

+Pennington County received 34 emergency phone calls during the outage — not including more than 100 “test” phone calls from the public that came in after the county sent alerts about the outage.
+The county also put out an alert Wednesday night asking people to stop making test calls.
+Landis said the non-emergency calls “presented some challenges.”

+“On a normal working shift for a dispatcher, they’re handling phone calls while dispatching radio traffic and emergency services,” Landis said.
+“Getting a huge uptick in all these calls — 100 more than we normally would get during that time frame — puts additional stress on the staff already here.”

-Landis said eight dispatchers were monitoring phone lines at the start of the outage, but another four were called in to handle the additional call load.
+Landis said there were eight dispatchers monitoring phone lines at the start of the outage, but another four were called in to handle the additional call load.

 Questions to the state Department of Public Safety regarding operations of the 911 text messaging service, why it was not affected by the outage and the role Lumen plays in 911 security have not yet been answered.